gerad/resume/README.md

 ## Why?

-I just wrapped up a project, and while looking for what's next, I got feedback from several recruiters that just pointing people at a LinkedIn profile was not enough.
+I just wrapped up a project.
+While looking for what's next I got feedback from several recruiters that pointing people at a LinkedIn profile was not enough.
+Everybody wanted a separate resume.

-I've tested this with several recruiters and hiring managers, and have gotten overwhelmingly positive feedback, so felt I could share.

 ## Features